 SURPRISINGLY NOT AN ACRONYM

 SOS is officially just a distinctive Morse code sequence, not an abbreviation for anything despite the common misconception that it means “save our souls” or “save our ship.”

 One that we have heard a lot recently is BIPOC (often pronounced bye-pock).
 Black, Indigenous and People Of Color.
 According to the New York Times, this acronym was first seen on Twitter in 2013, and Google Trends shows a spike in May of this year, coinciding with the growing Black Lives Matter movement.
 But its purpose has garnered some debate.

 TBH, I just hope you all have learned one or two acronyms that you won’t have to Google and a little bit of nerdy history with me today.
 See you on the next episode!

-Make sure you check out other Grammar Girl episodes:
+Make sure you check out other Grammar Shape-Up Series episodes: